abhinavmishra14/htmlpublisher-util/README.md

 # htmlpublisher-util
-This simple library can be used to create a TOC (index.html) for multiple html files available in file-system.
+This very simple library can be used to create a TOC (index.html) for multiple html files available in file-system.
+Use ant sample to see how it works.